MariaBraganca/MariaBraganca/README.md

 ### Hello, World! 👋 I'm Maria.

-I'm an architect who has recently graduated from a <a href="https://www.lewagon.com/berlin/web-development-course/full-time">Web Development Bootcamp at Le Wagon</a> in Berlin.
+I'm an architect who has recently graduated from a <a href="https://www.lewagon.com/berlin/web-development-course/full-time">Web Development Bootcamp at Le Wagon</a> in Berlin.<br>

-This experience gave me the opportunity to create apps that are fun to use and are written in code that's maintainable and easy to read.
+This experience gave me the opportunity to create apps that are fun to use and are written in code that's maintainable and easy to read.<br>
 Now I’m looking forward to working alongside developers and designers and broadening my knowledge on web development.

 👉 <a href="https://mariabraganca.github.io/profile/index.html">Check me out!</a>

 #

-### Skills 💪
+### I can add value to your company 💪

 <strong>Agile Mindset</strong> 🏁<br>
 Throughout my professional experience, as an architect, I've coordinated team members and used Scrum as a framework for my projects.<br>